sleepingcat4/Deep-Learning/README.md

 ` lect/notes - consists lectures & notes that I have read and studied of different top universities and academies`

-` non-random - consists any fun project/experiments I did (no context provided) IT’S WILD-WEST`
+` experimental - consists any fun project/experiments I did (no context provided) IT’S WILD-WEST`

  ##### Solving!